CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: CachePrune

 \subsubsection{Neural Attribution}

-We aim at identifying neurons that contribute to the LLM-based differentiation on context and instructions.
-The identified neurons are included in a pruning mask derived through the following three steps.
-Notable, we regularize with \textit{Selective Thresholding} for the preservation of response quality.
+As mentioned in Section \ref{sec:intro}, we aim at identifying neurons whose activations bias the LLM’s toward treating the same context as instructions to follow rather than as data.
+These neurons should not interfere with the model's ability to follow user instructions, \emph{i.e.}, by generating accurate clean responses leveraging the context as data.
+The identified neurons are included in a pruning mask derived through the following steps.